Reviews

 Image credit: Lenovo

-The general appearance of this device looks very sharp and angular but when you touch it, it doesn’t feel like it cuts your hand.
+The general appearance of this device looks very sharp and angular, but when you touch it, it doesn’t feel like it cuts your hand.
 Of course, this is nothing but exquisite workmanship.
 Because the color of the brushed part of the body is the silver-gray of the aluminum material itself, when using this device, you don’t have to worry about paint loss.
-Although, the paint job is top-notch just as it is with previous generations.
+However, the paint job is top-notch, just as it has been with previous generations.

-As for the weight, this notebook weighs approximately 1.4 kg and with the original power adapter, the travel weight is only 1.7kg.
-Of course, we can not say that this device is extremely light but it also does not bring much trouble to the mobile office.
+This notebook weighs approximately 1.4 kg, and with the original power adapter, the travel weight is only 1.7kg.
+Of course, we can not say that this device is extremely light, but it also does not cause much trouble for the mobile office.

 The Lenovo ThinkPad X1 Yoga Gen 6 can seamlessly switch from a laptop to a tablet, many thanks to its 360-degree hinge.